A fatal irony: Why the “circumcision solution” to the AIDS epidemic in Africa may increase transmission of HIV

 That’s a whole laundry list of issues, so let me highlight a few of the more substantial.
 First, consider the “lack of placebo control.”
 What does that mean?
 Normally, when you’re trying to determine whether some medical intervention has a disease-fighting effect specific to its own (hypothesized) mechanisms—and over and above the placebo baseline—you have to have a control group.
 That group gets a dummy intervention, and nobody is supposed to know which participants were exposed to the actual treatment until after the results are in.

 After all, if someone knows (or thinks) that they’re getting a great big helping of medicine, they might act in various ways—whether consciously or unconsciously—that have the effect of generating positive health outcomes but which have nothing to do with the intervention itself.
 In the case of circumcision, however, there’s no way not to know if you’ve received the “medicine”—you have to go through a surgery and then you don’t have a foreskin anymore—so this basic condition of a true clinical trial is violated in the first instance.

 But that’s just the tip of the iceberg.
-As Boyle and Hill point out, the men who were circumcised got additional counseling about safe sex practices compared to the control group, and then they had to refrain from having sex altogether for the simple reason that their lacerated penises had to be wrapped in bandages until their wounds healed — leading to what Boyle and Hill refer to as “time-out discrepancy” in the quote above.
+As Boyle and Hill point out, the men who were circumcised got additional counseling about safe sex practices compared to the control group, and then they had to refrain from having sex altogether for the simple reason that their surgically-altered penises had to be wrapped in bandages until their wounds healed — leading to what Boyle and Hill refer to as “time-out discrepancy” in the quote above.
 By contrast, the non-circumcised men got to keep having sex during the full two month period during which the treatment group was in recovery mode.
-Then (due to a statistically significant effect having been detected) the trials were stopped early — which tends to lead to an overestimation the true effect size of the treatment.
+Then (due to a statistically significant effect having been detected) the trials were stopped early — which tends to lead to an overestimation of the true effect size of the treatment.
 These issues may pose problems for the scientific credibility of the studies.
 Taken together with the other flaws, here is why: